krishn-kant-raj/AI-Robo-Reader/README.md

 # Audio-Book
-This project will be helpful in reading the pdfs of anything as per the users interest.
+This project will be helpful in reading the pdfs/iamge of anything as per the users interest.

 It's very simple to use and impliment using Flask and Python.
 If you should have basic knowledge of Flask and Python you can understand the code and costomize it by own.
 We searched alot for this type of api but got nothing.
 Then we decided to work on it and finally we have done it.